HDR/MBC30-Flashcart/readme.md

-## Please make sure you read the license, if you see anyone selling these, please send me a message.
+## Make sure you read the license, if you see anyone selling these, please send me a message.

 MBC30 Flashcart based on retroreboot's cartridge that uses 0603 components and has added support for 4MB roms